pakawat116688/pakawatkung/README.md

  <h3> About me: </h3>
 - ⚡ I am currently a student intern as SAP ABAP programmer at Phoenix Total Solution Co., Ltd.<br>
 - 🎉 I will finish my bachelor's degree on July 13, 2022.<br>
-- 🏆 I am looking for a job as a Go Developer, RPA Developer, Back-end Developer, SAP RPA Process Analyst & Developer or Software Analyst.<br>
+- 🏆 I am looking for a job as a Go Developer, RPA Developer, Backend Developer, SAP RPA Process Analyst & Developer or Software Analyst.<br>